kyverno/website/content/en/docs/Writing policies/writing-policies-validate.md

                 runAsNonRoot: true
 ````

-Additional examples are available in [samples](https://github.com/kyverno/kyverno/tree/master/samples)

 ## Validation Failure Action

-The `validationFailureAction` attribute controls processing behaviors when the resource is not compliant with the policy.
+The `validationFailureAction` attribute controls admission control behaviors for resources that are not compliant with a policy.
 If the value is set to `enforce` resource creation or updates are blocked when the resource does not comply, and when the value is set to `audit` a policy violation is reported but the resource creation or update is allowed.

 ## Deny rules

-In addition to applying patterns to check resources, a validate rule can `deny` a request based on a set of conditions.
+In addition to applying patterns to check resources, a validation rule can `deny` a request based on a set of conditions.
 This is useful for applying fine grained access controls that cannot be performed using Kubernetes RBAC.

 For example, the policy below denies `delete requests` for objects with the label `app.kubernetes.io/managed-by: kyverno` and for all users who do not have the `cluster-admin` role.